matsuro-hadouken/ggxchain-draft/node-installation/Systemd/README.md

 In order to ensure the provisioning of necessary resources, it is imperative to appropriately configure the system.
 The approach to achieving this will vary depending on the specific distribution, hardware specifications, kernel version, and other relevant factors.
 Attempting to provide a comprehensive and universally applicable guide in this context would be unfeasible.
 Therefore, we will present a concise checklist to facilitate the configuration process.

 * Set CPU Governor to Performance
-* Increase Max Open Files Limit to 300000+
+* Increase Max Open Files Limit
 * Make sure this adjustments is preserver on boot

 ### Systemd